-Our first impression of León was the heat which somehow combines the searing, life-sucking dryness of the Sahara with the kind of humidity that means that every activity (including breathing) makes you break a sweat.
+Our first impression of León was the heat which somehow combines the searing, life-sucking dryness of the Sahara with the kind of humidity that means that every activity (including breathing) makes you sweat.

 Our second impression of León, however, made us stick it out even in the thick of the pre-monsoon heat.
-While Managua and Granada both have disturbing, unavoidable and very stark divisions between the haves and the have-nots, in León that gulf seemed less pronounced.
+While Managua and Granada both have disturbing, unavoidable, and very stark divisions between the haves and the have-nots, in León that gulf seemed less pronounced.
 There was no gringo area.
 There were no gated communities.
 No one’s car or bike seemed that much nicer than the next person’s.
 Everything and everyone (for the most part) seemed to exist in the humble middle ground espoused by the country’s socialist government.

-A large population of Nicaraguan college students and foreign aid workers and volunteers gives León a pleasant hopeful vibe as well.
+A large population of Nicaraguan college students and foreign aid workers and volunteers gives León a pleasantly hopeful vibe as well.
 Though you wouldn’t know it to look at the sleepy city today, León was the on-and-off capital of Nicaragua until 1858 when Managua got the title once and for all.